3,3',5,5'-Tetramethylbenzidine

 3,3′,5,5′-Tetramethylbenzidine or TMB is a chromogenic substrate used in staining procedures in immunohistochemistry as well as being a visualising reagent used in enzyme-linked immunosorbent assays (ELISA).
 TMB is a white solid that forms a pale blue-green liquid in solution with ethyl acetate.
 TMB is degraded by sunlight and by fluorescent lights.
 Used to detect hematuria as it turns blue in contact with hemoglobin.

 Enzymatic assay

-TMB can act as a hydrogen donor for the reduction of hydrogen peroxide to water by peroxidase enzymes such as horseradish peroxidase.
+TMB acts as an electron donor for the reduction of hydrogen peroxide to water by peroxidase enzymes such as horseradish peroxidase.